Police confirm release of abducted expatriates in Kaduna

 Abeh said that one suspect has been arrested in connection with the abduction.

-He explained that the kidnapped foreign expatriates were released inside a bush at about 6 a.m on Saturday morning.
+He explained that the kidnapped foreigners were released inside a bush at about 6 a.m on Saturday morning.

 “The development followed a massive manhunt of the abductors by men of the Command and the Inspector General of Police Special Anti-Kidnapping Squad,” he said.

-He also gave the assurance that the police were on the trail of the remaining suspects with a view to arresting them and bring them to justice.
+He also gave the assurance that the police were on the trail of the remaining suspects with a view to arresting them and bringing them to justice.

+The post Police confirm release of abducted expatriates in Kaduna appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share